 Crikey!
 Could it ever use the attentions of a Lengthsman

-However, what most took my fancy was a five mile stretch of cut (apart fron 500m of linear mooring at Highline) completely devoid of boats while just a few miles away the London cut is teeming with boats often multi-moored.
-It is for others to extol the virtues of the Slough Arm as a mooring place, but could I suggest to C&RT that The Slough Arm could become a "Site of Special Scientistific Dis-Interest" where enforcement officers would be asked to ignore calendars and concentrate on licenses only?
+However, what most took my fancy was a five mile stretch of cut (apart from 500m of linear mooring at Highline) ... completely devoid of boats ... while just a few miles away the London cut is teeming with boats often multi-moored.
+It is for others to extol the virtues of the Slough Arm as a mooring place, but could I suggest to C&RT that The Slough Arm could become a "Site of Special DisInterest" where enforcement officers would concentrate on licenses only?

-Putting an optimistic notice up in the Sloigh Canal inviting Winter Moorings does not cut the mustard unless it includes the word "free".
-The fact that the Slough has absolutely NO facilities would ensure that those who availed of "free" mooring would, BY DEFINITION, have to travel five miles back and forth to Yiewsley for waste disposal, water and groceries.
+Putting an optimistic notice up in the Slough Arm inviting Winter Mooring does not cut the mustard unless it includes the word "free".
+The fact that the Slough has absolutely NO facilities would ensure that those who availed of "free" mooring might, BY DEFINITION, have to travel five miles back and forth to Yiewsley for waste disposal, water and groceries.
 The constant canal traffic thus ensuing could only help to free up the bottom and disperse rotten leaves more evenly.
 It might even help to make vegetable soup out of the pennywort?
-Or not?